Tomáš Rosický: Style of play

 Ahead of his first senior international tournament (Euro 2000), Rosický was described by the BBC as "a solid playmaker."
 Arsenal manager Arsène Wenger described Rosický as having "great technique, skill on the ball and sharp passing."
 Upon signing a contract extension in 2010, Wenger called him a "special talent" and said his "vision and touch is remarkable."
 Announcing Rosický's 2012 contract extension, Wenger called him "technically top class".

-Rosický is also well known for preferring to use his outside of the foot for passing and shooting.
+Rosický is also well known for preferring to use the outside of his foot for passing and shooting.
 In Germany, he gained the nickname "The Little Mozart" for his ability to orchestrate play on the pitch.
 David Hytner of The Guardian described him as "the all-round midfielder who brings balance, organisation and urgency to the team."